nbcommunication/CloudflareAssets/README.md

 ### Creating a custom domain
 Coming soon: These instructions will be written in the near future (May 2023).

+#### Connecting your custom domain
+Your custom domain needs to be manually connected to your bucket.
+- In your bucket dashboard go to Settings > Public access > Custom Domains.
+- Click *Connect Domain*.
+- Add the domain you wish to connect and click *Continue*.
+- Allow Cloudflare to add the CNAME record by clicking *Connect domain*.

 ### R2
 This information can be found in the R2 area of your Cloudflare account: